Theory of O'Connell descent

 That is, his mother is not a lower class woman.

-Instead she is a well-off woman from this branch,
+Instead she is an upper class or upper middle class woman from this branch,

 which we know is socially connected with the Blennerhassetts.